 Whole markets, sectors, categories, and styles among other options are all contained within specific ETFs.
 Therefore, investors with a strong opinion on the retail sector or premium offices can pick an ETF with only that focus and invest their money there.

-Therefore, ETFs are not only quickly tradable, making them more liquid, but they allow traders to make bets or take positions for the short, medium, or long-term on indices, sectors, styles like large-cap value or growth investing, rather than being restricted to trading common stocks, bonds, or dabbling in other tradable investments.
+Therefore, ETFs are quickly tradable, making them more liquid.
+They also allow traders to make bets or take positions for the short, medium, or long-term on indices, sectors, styles like large-cap value or growth investing.
+This is instead of being restricted to trading common stocks, bonds, or dabbling in other tradable investments.

-To better understand exchange-traded funds Canada and elsewhere, check out this article from Wealthsimple.
+WealthSimple offers information for you to better understand exchange-traded funds Canada.
 They provide the ability to trade stocks, ETFs, and more from their mobile platform at zero cost to the retail investor.